forkkit/supertokens-node-mysql-ref-jwt/README.md

 });
 ```
 #### SuperTokens.revokeAllSessionsForUser(userId)
 - To be called when you want this user to be logged out of all devices.
-Note that this will not cause immediate log out for this user.
-The actual time they would be logged out is when their access token expires, and since these are short-lived, that should be soon after calling this function.
+Note that this will not cause immediate log out for this user, unless blacklisting is set to true.
+If blacklisting is false, the actual time they would be logged out is when their access token expires, and since these are short-lived, that should be soon after calling this function.
 ```js
 // @params userId: string - a unique ID identifying this user.
 This ID should be the same as what was passed when calling SuperTokens.createNewSession
 // @returns a Promise